Thunder Road (1958 film): Music

 The film's theme song, "The Whippoorwill", was sung by Keely Smith in her role as a nightclub singer, and a different studio rendition by her was released as a 45 rpm single on Capitol Records.
 Mitchum wrote the music with lyrics by Don Raye.
 The film's opening song, also co-written by Mitchum, is "The Ballad of Thunder Road", sung by Randy Sparks, a different arrangement of which was recorded by Mitchum and released as a popular 45 rpm single, also on Capitol.

 Reception

 A contemporary review by "Whit." of Variety said it was "Burdened with an overage of dialog and an abundance of uneventful footage", but it had "plenty of fast auto action".

 In 2025, The Hollywood Reporter listed Thunder Road as having the best stunts of 1958.

 In popular culture

-Bruce Springsteen said at a 1978 concert that the name of his song "Thunder Road" had been inspired by seeing a poster of the movie, but he had not seen the movie.
+Thunder Road has been referenced in several forms of media after its release.
+American singer-songwriter Bruce Springsteen stated during a 1978 live performance that he had used the film's name for the opening track to his 1975 breakthrough album, Born to Run, having been inspired by the theatrical poster for the film, despite not actually seeing the movie.
+In the season 2 episode, "And Coachie Makes Three," of the American sitcom Cheers, characters Sam and Coach watch the film as part of a long-running tradition of watching Robert Mitchum movies whenever they are on television.

-In the episode of Cheers titled "And Coachie Makes Three", Sam and Coach watch the movie as part of their long-running habit of viewing Robert Mitchum movies.
+The final crash scene that takes the life of Lucas Doolin was utilized in later films such as the 1968 Made-for-TV science fiction film They Saved Hitler's Brain, and the 1995 science fiction-horror film Species.